mindds/ad-progression-study/README.md

 The gene_marker_data.Rmd processes the marker genes results of each brain region, to be used as input for the correlation analysis of astrocyte subclusters.

 ##### Input data:
 Results from running astrocyte_integration_subclustering_and_DE.Rmd.
-The data is available in the ./Example_data directory.

 The correlation_analysis_ast_subclusters.Rmd performs spectral clustering mapping astrocytes subclusters across brain regions based on the strength of the correlation of their gene expression results in 10 main astrocyte clusters.
 The results are visualized as a heatmap in figure 5b

 ##### Input data:
-Gene expression results of all brain regions. (results from running gene_marker_data.Rmd)  The data is available in the ./Example_data directory.
+Gene expression results of all brain regions. (results from running gene_marker_data.Rmd)
 ## AB plaque and ptau correlation

 Results of Ab plaque load (% immunoreactive area fraction) and pTau/Tau ratio (measured by ELISA) in adjacent samples to those used for snRNA-seq across brain regions and pathology stages

 ##### Input data:
 Metadata from the rPCA integrated Suerat objects.
-The metadata is available in the ./Example_data directory.